MoaazTamer010/Student-Management-System/README.md

 *Technologies Used:
 -Java – Core logic and object-oriented structure
--GUI – Java Swing or JavaFX for user-friendly interfaces -Database – To store and retrieve student data persistently
+-GUI – Java Swing for user-friendly interfaces -Database – To store and retrieve student data persistently

 *Key Modules: